Frequently Asked Questions

 Do you take insurance?

-Yes!
-I accept Blue Cross, Tufts, United, Aetna, Allways, HPHC, and others.
+We accept Blue Cross Blue Shield for physical therapy.
+We write superbills for physical therapy services for other plans that have out of network benefits.
 If you're unsure if your insurance will cover the visit, contact me and I'll check.

 Acupuncture Specific FAQ (From Ashley):